 The Summer Research Program in Genomics (SRPG)

-The Summer Research Program in Genomics, funded by the National Human Genome Research Institute, is designed for underrepresented minority undergraduate students with a commitment to research and an interest in genomics.
+The Summer Research Program in Genomics, funded by the National Human Genome Research Institute, is designed for undergraduate students who have a commitment to research and an interest in genomics.
 The program has a strong record of success in helping students to nurture their passion for research and succeed in graduate school and scientific careers.
 Students spend the summer performing original computational or experimental-based research in labs across the Broad Institute’s research areas, from cancer to infectious disease to computational biology.
 At the program’s conclusion, students deliver oral and poster presentations on their research projects.

-The application deadline for SRPG 2015 is Monday, Feb.
-2, 2015.
+The application deadline for SRPG 2016 is Monday, February 1, 2016.